Escape from Rubbish Island: Release

 A financial backer of IRL proposed to Hunt that he release the album under the Wonder Stuff name.
 After realising that he had put into the album the same effort that he had with the previous Wonder Stuff albums, he decided to put it out under the name.
-Hunt invited Treece to join him and McCarthy on tour; Johnson was unable to secure a work permit, and was only able to play a few dates before being replaced by former Love in Reverse member Andres Karu, who had drummed for Hunt previously on The Miles Hunt Club.
+Hunt invited Treece to join him and McCarthy on tour; Luke Johnson was unable to secure a work permit, and was only able to play a few dates before being replaced by former Love in Reverse member Andres Karu, who had drummed for Hunt previously on The Miles Hunt Club.
 According to Hunt, the ex-members took over the band's website, criticizing the new line-up as "nothing but Miles Hunt and a bunch of his mates going out playing Wonder Stuff songs.
 To which," Hunt continued, "I could only ask 'isn't that what it always had been?'"
 Escape from Rubbish Island was released on 27 September 2004, through IRL.
 The band toured the United Kingdom until mid-October.

 "Better Get Ready for a Fist Fight" was released as a single on 11 October 2004, with "Apple of My Eye" and "Safety Pin Stuck in My Heart" as extra tracks.
 "Bile Chant" and "Escape from Rubbish Island" were released as a joint single on 21 February 2005, with remixes of both songs as extra tracks.
 On 1 March 2005, a music video for "Escape from Rubbish Island" was posted online.
 The band was invited to tour the United States by touring agent Marc Geiger, who ran a label that was interested in releasing the album there.
 Escape from Rubbish Island was released in the US in March 2005; as Hunt was unhappy with some of the original mixes, he altered a few of them and had Treece add new guitar parts to some of the tracks.
 Later in the month, the band played a handful of UK shows.
 In April and May 2005, the band embarked on a tour of the US, with As Fast As.